Tel: 707.761.5214 Hours: Monday-Thursday 6-10pm and by appointment

 - Bring some gum or mints with you to stave off bad or stale breath.
 (We provide both at our front desk for you.)

-When you arrive to the studio:
+When you arrive to your class(es):

 - Don’t interrupt classes currently in session.
 Be mindful not to talk loudly, or make noise that would be distracting to the teacher or students.